RockefellerArchiveCenter/deploy_scripts/README.md

 These scripts are intended to be used in conjunction with AWS CodeDeploy to implement continuous deployment, and currently focus on Django and React applications.

+Depending on the user that runs these scripts, additional modifications may need to be made to allow that user to execute scripts with `sudo` permissions.

 It is assumed that applications are served up via Apache.

 ## Environment Variables